juanthomasw/STN/README.md

 # License Plate Rectification with Spatial Transformer Networks
-The Spatial Transformer Layer, as proposed in the paper [Spatial Transformer Layer](https://arxiv.org/abs/1506.02025), is employed in this project to rectify license plates.
+The Spatial Transformer Networks, as proposed in the paper [Spatial Transformer Networks](https://arxiv.org/abs/1506.02025), is employed in this project to rectify license plates.
 The rectification process aims to improve the characteristics of license plates, thereby enhancing the accuracy of license plate recognition systems.

 **Note**: This code is a fork and modification of the original repository [License_Plate_Detection_Pytorch](https://github.com/xuexingyu24/License_Plate_Detection_Pytorch).